 The more we work together to raise awareness for IBS, the greater our ability to impact positive outcomes, such as additional research, increased educational opportunities, and improved patient care for the functional GI community.
 Here are a few tools for you to raise the visibility of IBS in your community.

-- Join with IFFGD and use your voice to make a difference.
+- Join IFFGD and use your voice to make a difference.

 - Find other resources to raise awareness for IBS in your community, including a link to contact your legislator at Advocate for Digestive Health.